AnClicks/Background-Remover/README.md

 ```bash
 npm install shepherd.js --save
 ```
-3. Use you browser or any IDE of your choice and  use it on your local host.
+3. Use your browser or any IDE of your choice and  use it on your local host.
 ## Tech Stacks

 shepherd.js